mb-group/ois/README.md

 <p align="center">
 <img src="tutorial/img/likelihood2.png" alt="lkelihood1" width="500"/>
 </p>

 Before proceeding, we will convert the model parameters to a particular form, i.e. we will shift the parameters to the Ising gauge.
-This helps to ensure that parameters and energies have a comparable scale.
+This helps to ensure that parameters and energies have a comparable scale (see [this paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.87.012707) for details).

 ```shell
 $ pyhton3 utilities/prmToIsing.py model_extended.prm model_final.prm